toradex/meta-toradex-security/docs/README-secure-boot.md

 In case you don't want to boot a signed rootfs image, then instead of inheriting `tdxref-signed`, you should inherit `tdx-signed`.
 When inheriting `tdx-signed` the bootloader and the FIT image will be signed, but the rootfs image signing process with `dm-verity` will be skipped.

+## HSM-backed image signing

+By default, `meta-toradex-security` performs signing operations using private keys stored as files on the build host filesystem.
+This is the simplest setup and works well for development, since the signing tools can directly read the key material from the configured paths.

+However, this approach also has some drawbacks.
+Private keys must be present on the machine running the build, which increases the risk of accidental exposure, improper copying, insecure backups, or misuse in shared development and CI environments.
+It also makes key management more difficult, especially when stronger access control, auditability, or centralized signing infrastructure is required.

+To address these limitations, `meta-toradex-security` also supports HSM-backed signing through PKCS#11.
+With this flow, private key operations are delegated to a PKCS#11-compatible HSM or token instead of using private key files stored on the build host.

+For the more information on using an HSM to sign secure boot images, including the list of supported variables and usage examples, refer to [README-secure-boot-hsm.md](README-secure-boot-hsm.md).

 ## Additional partition for persistent data

 When `tdxref-signed` is used to enable secure boot, the rootfs image is generated using the `dm-verity` kernel feature.